zgosalvez/github-actions-flutter-workflows/.github/README.md

 [`.github/workflows/cdelivery.yml`](workflows/cdelivery.yml)

-Also known as CDelivery (not to be mistaken with another CD, i.e., Continuous Deployment), Continuous Delivery drafts a pre-release on *every push* to `main` and `release/v*`.
-This ensures that the drafted release is created or updated.
+Also known as CDelivery (not to be mistaken with another CD, i.e., Continuous Deployment), Continuous Delivery drafts a pre-release on *every push* to `main`.
+For the draft to populate with the release notes, pull requests should be `main` based.
 Manually remove the pre-release mark after it has been deployed and released to the app store.

 [`.github/workflows/pull_request-opened.yml`](workflows/pull_request-opened.yml)